dreamportdev/Osdev-Notes/02_Architecture/05_InterruptHandling.md

 The logic behind this is that all of our saved registers, the vector number, error code and iret frame are all saved on the stack.
 So by passing the stack pointer, we can access all of those values from our C code.
 We're also going to return the stack pointer from `interrupt_dispatch` to our assembly stub.
 This serves no purpose currently, but is something that will be used by future chapters (scheduling and system calls).

-Passing the stack pointer is useful, but we can do better by creating a c structure that mirrors what we've pushed onto the stack.
+Passing the stack pointer is useful, but we can do better by creating a C structure that mirrors what we've pushed onto the stack.
 This way we can interpret the stack pointer as a pointer to this structure, and access the fields in a more familiar way.
 We're going to call this structure `cpu_status_t`, it has been called all sorts of things from `context_t` to `registers_t`.
 What's important about it is that we define the fields in the **reverse** order of what we push to the stack.
 Remember the stack grows downwards, so the earlier pushes will have higher memory addresses, meaning they will come later in the structs definition.
 Our struct is going to look like the following:

 ```c
 struct cpu_status_t